Giant Magellan Telescope (GMT)

 "The GMT will play a leading role in the international race to identify planets orbiting stars near the Sun that could host life and potentially reveal the signatures of biological processes.
 The first years of GMT's operation will be an incredibly exciting time."

-- Prof Chris Tinney, UNSW, AAL representative on the GMT Science Advisory Council.
+- Prof Chris Tinney, UNSW, former member on GMT Science Advisory Committee.

 The GMTIFS (GMT Integral Field Spectrograph) instrument from the ANU has been chosen as one of six GMT first-light instruments for which Conceptual Design Studies are being undertaken.
 GMTIFS will be used with the GMT's Laser Tomography Adaptive Optics (LTAO) system and the primary instrument is an adaptive-optics-corrected near-infrared integral-field spectrograph.
 The ANU is also contracted to develop the GMT LTAO system concept.